 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate The Foundation for Economic Education (FEE) Right-Center biased based on left-leaning views regarding social issues and far-right views on economics.
-We also rate them Mixed for factual reporting based on not supporting the scientific consensus regarding climate change.
+We also rate them as Mostly Factual in reporting rather than high due to not fully supporting the scientific consensus regarding climate change.

 Factual Reporting: MOSTLY FACTUAL